Non-Asymptotic Performance of Social Machine Learning Under Limited Data: Numerical Simulations

 For performance comparison, we introduce the classical AdaBoost strategy where the $9$ agents are trained sequentially and their \emph{hard} decisions are combined according to the accuracy attained by each local classifier \cite{bartlett1998boosting}.
-Different from the SML strategy that aggregates the information over time following the social learning rule \eqref{eq: sl learning rule}, AdaBoost ignores the temporal dependence in the true label among the unlabeled samples.
-Let $\widetilde{\bm{f}}_k^{\sf Boost}$ denote the model learned by agent $k$ in the training phase of AdaBoost, then the decision made by agent $k$ at time instant $i$, denoted by $\gammab_{k,i}^{\sf Boost}$, is expressed as
+We remark that the statistical classification involving \emph{distributed} and \emph{streaming} observations is not a well developed topic in the literature.
+The well-known AdaBoost strategy is taken here as a representative classifier to show the importance of developing new strategies for this classification task.
+Different from the SML strategy that aggregates the information over both time and space following the rule \eqref{eq: sl learning rule}, AdaBoost ignores the temporal dependence in the true label among the unlabeled samples.

-The AdaBoost strategy is implemented in a centralized manner, which combines the local hard decisions from each agent and generates the prediction at time instant $i$ according to:

-where $a_k$ is the classification accuracy for the training set that is achieved by agent $k$.
-In Fig. \ref{fig: performance-sl}, we show the learning performance of agent $1$ in the SML strategy and that of the centralized decision $\gammab_i^{\sf Boost}$ in AdaBoost for the statistical classification task.
-The evolution of the instantaneous probability of error $P_{1,i}^e$ for $i\in[0,30]$ under different $N_0$ is presented.
-We can see that for all training set sizes, $P_{1,i}^e$ decreases over time $i$ (i.e., the number of observations collected so far).
-For larger $N_0$, the decaying is almost exponential and the decay rate is positively correlated to the decision margin as indicated by Fig. \ref{fig: performance-margin}, which is consistent with \eqref{eq: P_e for statistical classification} in Theorem \ref{theorem: 1}.
-In contrast to it, due to the lack of information aggregation over time, the probability of error attained by the centralized AdaBoost strategy remains invariant as more prediction samples are collected.
-Particularly, for each training set size $N_0$, the SML strategy outperforms the AdaBoost when more than two unlabeled samples are collected.
-This reveals a distinct advantage of the SML strategy in the prediction accuracy for the statistical classification tasks.
+In Fig. \ref{fig: performance-sl}, we show the learning performance of agent $1$ in the SML strategy and that of the centralized decision in AdaBoost.
+The evolution of the instantaneous probability of error $P_{1,i}^e$ under different training set sizes $N_0$ is presented.
+We can see that for all $N_0$, $P_{1,i}^e$ decreases over time $i$ (i.e., the number of observations collected so far).
+For larger $N_0$, the decaying is almost exponential and the decay rate is positively correlated to the achieved decision margin $\delta$ provided by Fig. \ref{fig: performance-margin}, which is consistent with \eqref{eq: P_e for statistical classification} in Theorem \ref{theorem: 3}.
+In contrast to it, due to the lack of information aggregation over time, the probability of error attained by the centralized AdaBoost strategy remains invariant as the number of observations grows.
+Particularly, for each $N_0$, the SML strategy outperforms the AdaBoost when more than two unlabeled samples are collected.